wojtek19022/Photos_linker/README.md

 - user inputs folder to use pictures which have location,
 - from selected pictures, plugin exports location and creates points that have directory of a taken picture in same location,
 - if photo doesn't have metadata, user will be notified about it,
-- user can select whether want to create an SHP file in selected location or add it to a project layers in memory.
+- user can select whether want to create an Shapefile or Geopackage in selected location or add it to a project layers in memory.

 Output data is projected in polish geographic coordinate system - PL-1992.